hebs87/unicorn-attractor-milestone-four/README.md

 ### Why This Project?

 I created this app for the Full Stack Frameworks project of [**_Code Institute's_**](https://codeinstitute.net/) Full Stack Software Development course.
-The project scope was to ...
+The project scope was to create an issue tracking web application, which allows users to submit bug tickets for free, or requests for additional features for a small fee.
+Users should also have the ability to upvote and comment on tickets, to guide prioritisation.

 The front-end display and functionality uses HTML, CSS and JavaScript.
 The back-end functionality uses Python, Django, SQLite3 and PostgreSQL.